What is a Pitch Deck?

 - Focus: Limit each slide to expressing one idea.
 You want to keep your entire audience on the same page.

 - Aesthetics: Don’t worry too much about aesthetics until you’ve conquered the structure and flow of the pitch deck first.
 Then, don’t go wild with an artistic flourish: you want your audience to focus on you, not on your slides.
+Many billion-dollar companies have raised capital with a pitch deck that won’t win any design awards.
 Pick a stock template you can live with and that looks good on the computer screen, in hard copy, as a PDF, and when projected on a screen.
 Customize the color scheme to match your corporate branding.
 Replace as many words as possible with graphics (photos, illustrations, diagrams, tables, and charts).
 If you are presenting to a large audience, make sure the fonts are large enough for the people in the back row with bad eyesight to read.
 Even if you are creating a stand-alone deck that will be read (instead of being presented in person), strive to cut as many words as possible.
 Eliminate every element that doesn’t serve a purpose.
 Avoid sound effects, unnecessary animation, and embedded multimedia.
 In other words, keep it simple, clean, and uncluttered.

 - Delivery: If your pitch deck is a race car, then you are the driver.
 The deck is useless without your execution.
 Steve Jobs was known for giving incredible presentations; you should watch some clips of his talks on YouTube and see for yourself.
 Jobs’ delivery seemed effortless because he practiced tirelessly.
 You should practice your pitch until you get it perfect – first in front of a mirror, then with people (friends, family, strangers off the street – anybody willing to listen and give you feedback).
 You should also practice with a video camera rolling.
 No matter how many times people tell you to fix something, you probably won’t until you see the flaw for yourself.